 1).
 Innocent party excused from further performance

-In case of breach, the innocent party is excused from performance of their obligations.
-Therefore, the obligation made under the contract comes to an end and the party who has refused to perform their obligations has to pay damages to innocent party.
+In case of breach, the obligation made under the contract comes to an end and the party who has refused to perform their obligations has duty to pay damages to innocent party.

 2).
 Immediate right of action